peterprescott/lit-review/md/blank.md

 (pp.72-96), and of providing the "eyes upon the streets" (p.45) necessary to induce the social restraint which makes for public safety (pp.37-71).

+# Areal Interpolation Techniques

 # Conclusion: The Emerging Research Agenda

+More could doubtless be said, but our survey of the literature has already revealed enough to establish a firm foundation for fruitful further research.
+Geodemographic analysis has been proven over the last forty years to be a tool that can effectively be applied to any field of activity interested in engaging real human communities within the local geographical spaces that provide the context for their everyday lives.
+However, in spite of much scholarly debate over various aspects of geodemographics, the issue of neighbourhood ontology on which the whole practice rests has received surprisingly little focussed attention.
+In considering it explicitly we have found that rather than being some intractably arcane and abstract issue, there have in fact been a number of writers who have suggested that the most basic spatial unit of geographical neighbourhood can be found in the *face-block* -- but this suggestion has not yet been brought into contact with geodemographic analysis.
+This may be because previously there were not availability the necessary data or computational techniques to operationalize such a concept.
+But in our contemporary context of abundant data availability and rapidly improving open-source computational tools, this should now be possible.

+The first goal emerging from our literature review must therefore be to operationalize the neighbourhood face-block unit as a basic geographic unit for the whole of Britain, developing whatever methods might be necessary to obtain such a unit from open data.
+In doing this, it will be worth exploring also whether it is possible to unambiguously operationalize the concept of neighbourhood networks of connected and contiguous residential face-blocks.

+If these face-blocks, and perhaps also their connected networks, are to not merely be basic geographic units but actual *geodemographic* units, then they must be associated with demographic data relating to their resident populations.
+The second goal of our research must therefore be to develop a method of interpolating data from the output areas for which it is made available to the face-block units in which we are interested.
+In order to establish the success of our methods, we must also find some way of testing the extent to which such a transformation is accurate or not.

+If these first two research goals are achieved, then the natural third goal would be at least to produce an open geodemographic classification using the theoretically-grounded neighbourhood face-block as its fundamental unit.
+Rather than simply producing a static product, it might be more fruitful to develop a tool (whether a web application or a software package) to enable others to perform geodemographic analysis using the methods of neighbourhood definition and data interpolation that have been developed.

+If these three goals can be achieved, then I believe I will have successfully contributed something to the field of geodemographic analysis to the understanding of neighbourhood ecology.